httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a Boolean {#ser-boolean}

-Given a Boolean as input_boolean:
+Given a Boolean as input_boolean, return an ASCII string suitable for use in a textual HTTP header value.

 0. If input_boolean is not a boolean, fail serialisation.
 1. Let output be an empty string.